How to Choose a Backpack: Expert Tips for Finding the Right Size, Fit, and Features

 |Liters (L)||Cubic Inches (in³)|

 The longer you stay out, the more food and fuel you’ll need.
-You also may need a change of clothing in case you get wet.
-Other than that, you’ll still need a tent, sleeping bag, sleeping pad, stove, etc., regardless of how many nights you’re camping.
+In case you get wet, you also may need a change of clothing.
+Other than that, you should always bring along a tent, sleeping bag, sleeping pad, and stove, regardless of how many nights you’re camping.

-Whatever backpack you choose, it needs to match your torso length.
-To determine your torso length, reach behind your neck, bend your head forward, and find the C7 vertebra.
-It’s the bone that sticks out the most on your upper spine.
+Whichever backpack you choose, it needs to match your torso length.
+To determine your size, reach behind your neck, bend your head forward, and find the C7 vertebra: It’s the bone that sticks out the most on your upper spine.
 Next, locate the iliac crest.
 It’s the top of the hip shelf on the sides of your hips.
-Finally, have somebody take a cloth measuring tape and measure the distance from the C7 vertebra down to the point of your back that’s at the same level as your hips’ iliac crest.
+Finally, have somebody take a cloth measuring tape to take the distance from the C7 vertebra down to the point of your back that’s at the same level as your hips’ iliac crest.
 This distance is your torso length.

-Some packs have an adjustable torso length, meaning the distance between the shoulder straps and the hip belt can be lengthened or shortened, while other packs have fixed torsos lengths.
-Also note that some packs are sold in multiple sizes and the torso lengths can vary from size to size.
+Be aware that some packs have an adjustable torso length, meaning the distance between the shoulder straps and the hip belt can be lengthened or shortened, while others have fixed lengths.
+Also note that some packs are sold in multiple sizes, so the torso length can vary from size to size.

 Selecting the Right Suspension